xyzmaps/xyz-documentation/docs/cli/basic-features.md

 > #### Tip
 >
-> You can pipe data to the `upload` command and an existing space -- `atoolthatoutputsgeojson | here xyz upload spaceID`
+> You can pipe data to the `upload` command and an existing space -- `atoolthatoutputsgeojson | xyzmaps space upload spaceID`

 > #### Note
 >